guohanli/next-react-notes/README.md

 - **Note management:** Create, edit, and delete notes with a user-friendly interface.
 - **Markdown support:** Import note in Markdown format.

+## Technologies Used

+- **Next.js 14 (App Router):** Leveraging the latest features of Next.js, including the new App Router.
+- **Prisma:** An ORM for Node.js and TypeScript.
+- **MySQL:** A popular open-source relational database.
+- **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
+- **Lucia Auth:** A lightweight authentication library for managing user sessions.
+- **Next.js 14 Server Actions:** Utilizing the latest server actions feature in Next.js 14.
+- **Docker:** Containerized deployment using Docker, with easy setup via `docker compose up`.

 ## Screenshots

 ![Screenshot](./screenshot/demo.png)